 The message became unmistakable: cutting off supply intensified the legend rather than diminishing it, with DMarge noting the move sent “prices soaring on the secondary market and cementing the 5711 as a modern legend.

 Compare that to Rolex’s million-plus production according to Lombard Odier research, and the difference becomes stark.
-Only a small percentage of that limited production consists of Nautilus pieces, as Luxury Watches USA confirms, creating what amounts to guaranteed scarcity by design.
+Only a small percentage of that already limited production consists of Nautilus pieces, as Luxury Watches USA confirms, creating what amounts to guaranteed scarcity by design.

 Current Market Prices, Resale Performance, and Investor Demand